About Elijah Eilert

-Elijah’s passion for a new approach to managing innovation grew from the difficulties encountered in applying traditional business planning and project management to his first Startup which he co-founded in China in 2007.
+Elijah’s passion for a new approach to managing innovation grew from the difficulties encountered in applying traditional business planning and project management to the first Startup he co-founded in China in 2007.
 Eric Ries’s book The Lean Startup made Elijah an early adopter of the method and its underlying principles.

 His deep passion for changing systems within large organisations, started when Elijah was part of the core team that drove the creation of Council X.0 – an award-winning initiative driving digital transformation in Germany.
 The initiative drew together innovative forces from Microsoft Germany to medium-size software companies, public servants working for innovative councils to state and federal government through to large research organisations like Fraunhofer Society.

 So, what is stopping real innovation and transformation?
 Many boards are worried about the flow of investment capital away from current revenue streams.
 Rightly, they ask how will this affect the bottom line?
-Can they really afford to divert budgets away from the things that are making the $$ right now?
+Can they afford to divert budgets away from the things that are making the $$ right now?
 Corporate business models are eroding faster than ever.
 According to this Innosight report, companies that have been in the S&P Fortune 500 in 1964 could expect to be there for about 33 years on average.
 This number is constantly shrinking and might be as low as 12 years by 2027.
 Continuously improving existing business models won’t be able to stop that trend.
-So the question is, can companies can really afford not to invest in innovation?
+So the question is, can companies can afford not to invest in innovation?

 Innovation consultants promise success.
 “We don’t – it’s not possible.
 We assist organisations to increase the likelihood of success,” says Elijah.